tooth2/2D-Collision-Prevention/README.md

 Applied the K-Nearest-Neighbor matching algorithm to implement the descriptor distance ratio test, which looks at the ratio of best vs. kth best match to decide whether to keep an associated pair of keypoints and outputs the number of removed bad keypoint matches.
 Here, distance ratio is set to `minDescDistRatio=0.8`.

 ## Performance Evaluation

-### keypoints_file.csv
+To evaluate, the number of keypoints, the number of matched keypoints,and processing time are counted,computed and logged in the following CSV files.
-A CSV file stores the number of keypoints on the preceding vehicle for all 10 images and the distribution of their neighborhood size for all 7 detectors
+* keypoints_file.csv : A CSV file stores the number of keypoints on the preceding vehicle for all 10 images and the distribution of their neighborhood size for all 7 detectors

-### matched_keypoints.csv
-A CSV File stores the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors that meets following conditions (35 combos).
+* matched_keypoints.csv: A CSV File stores the number of matched keypoints for all 10 images using all possible combinations of detectors and descriptors that meets following conditions (35 combos).
 In the matching step, the BF approach is used with the descriptor distance ratio set to 0.8.
     * AKAZE descriptros only works with AKAZE detectors.
     * ORB descriptros does not work with SIFT detectors.

-### log_time.csv
-A CSV File logs the time it takes for keypoint detection and descriptor extraction.
+* log_time.csv: A CSV File logs the time it takes for keypoint detection and descriptor extraction.

 ### Recommendation for detector/descriptor combinations
 Based on above data, The TOP3 detector / descriptor combinations are recommended as the best choice for detecting keypoints on vehicles as follows: